• Skip to primary navigation

 The Ingredients for the Pizza Dough

-• Dry Yeast: This is the engine of the recipe.
-It feeds on the sugars to create air bubbles, giving the crust its rise and airy texture.
+• Dry Yeast It feeds on the sugars to create air bubbles, giving the crust its rise and airy texture.

-• Honey or Sugar: The sugar in the honey provides immediate food for the yeast to start "feasting," helping the dough rise faster and adding a subtle depth of flavor.
+• Honey or Sugar The sugar in the honey provides immediate food for the yeast to start "feasting," helping the dough rise faster.
+I feel that honey does work better and provides better tasting dough.

-• Sea Salt: Salt strengthens the gluten structure and controls the yeast so it doesn't rise too fast, while also seasoning the dough.
+• Sea Salt Added after the first rest, salt strengthens the gluten structure and controls the yeast so it doesn't rise too fast, while also seasoning the dough.

 Why the Pizza Dough Recipe Works

 • A DIY Proofing Box One of the biggest challenges in home baking is finding a warm, draft-free spot, especially during colder months.
-Your method of placing a glass of warm water in the microwave creates a humid environment.
-This mimics professional bakery "proofing boxes," keeping the dough moist and encouraging a consistent rise.
+Placing a glass of warm water in the microwave creates a humid environment.
+This mimics professional bakery proofing boxes, keeping the dough moist and encouraging a consistent rise.

 • Fat for Tenderness While a baguette uses only flour and water for a chewy texture, pizza dough benefits from tenderness.
 The addition of olive oil coats the flour proteins.
 This ensures the crust remains soft and does not dry out during the high heat of baking.

 • Patience for Stretching Pizza dough is naturally elastic because of gluten.
 If the dough snaps back when you try to shape it, forcing it will only tear the crust.
-Your technique of letting it rest for five minutes allows the gluten to relax.
+Letting it rest for five minutes allows the gluten to relax.
 This simple pause makes stretching the dough to your desired thickness effortless.

-• Versatility Through Simplicity Because this dough strikes a balance between strength and softness, it is not limited to pizza.
+• A Very Versatile Dough Because this dough strikes a balance between strength and softness, it is not limited to pizza.
 It holds its shape well enough to enclose ingredients, making it an excellent choice for homemade strombolis and calzones as well.

-Here are my two fail-proof tricks to create a DIY Proofing Box at home:
+Here are my two methods to create a place for proofing in your home:

-Method 1: The Microwave Trick (Best for Speed) This is my go-to method because it is fast and contained.
+Method 1: The Microwave This is my usual method because it is fast and contained.

 • Fill a glass measuring cup with water.

-• Microwave it on high for 2-3 minutes until it is boiling and steamy.
+• Microwave it on high for 1 minute until it is hot.

 • Push the water cup to the back corner of the microwave.